Purdue-CS193/homework-0-goodnessidontknow/index.md

+# Jack's First CS193 Homework

+## Favourite things about CS 193 so far
+- **The fact that the significant majority of us don't like Taylor Swift.**
+- See above

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.